activitypods/activitypods/tests/README.md

 This directory contains code to automatically test ActivityPods' [Pod provider](../pod-provider/), as well as its [app framework](../app-framework/).

-## Preparation
+## Launch the Pod provider

 Before running the tests, you need to launch the Pod provider, as well as various tools such as Jena Fuseki, Redis and Mailcatcher.
-The tests will run in an independant process and connect to the Pod provider [thanks to Moleculer networking abilities](https://moleculer.services/docs/0.14/networking).
+The tests will run in an independent process and connect to the Pod provider [thanks to Moleculer networking abilities](https://moleculer.services/docs/0.14/networking).
 You will be able to interact with the ServiceBroker of the Pod provider, call any services, etc.

 There are two methods for launching the Pod provider for tests:

 ### 1. Directly on the local machine

-Call `make start-test` on the root directory to start all Docker containers, except the Pod provider container.
+Call `make start-test` from the `/pod-provider` directory to start all Docker containers, except the Pod provider container.

 Call `yarn run test` from the `/pod-provider/backend` directory.
 This will use the `.env.test` file to start the Pod provider with the Jena Fuseki and Redis dataset (it is not the same one as if you run `yarn run dev`)